 Doctors are liable for injuries and fatalities when they depart from standard treatment protocols.
 In medical malpractice cases, it's necessary to first demonstrate that a doctor failed to diagnose prostate cancer in a timely manner, that he was negligent in doing so, that injuries or death occurred as a result, and lastly, that a doctor's failures were directly responsible for one or both.
 Here, our medical malpractice lawyers work closely with medical experts in reviewing when symptoms first presented themselves, what tests - if any - were conducted, and what a doctor did in the face of warning signs and symptoms.

-Contact a Medical Malpractice Attorney at the Donahey Law Firm Today
+Contact an Attorney at the Donahey Law Firm Today

 As personal injury attorneys who have represented numerous clients in late cancer diagnosis cases, we're familiar with the medical and scientific issues involved.
 We're also familiar with the kinds of tactics and arguments used by doctors to obscure the issues and excuse negligent behavior.